 The researchers were surprised by the sophisticated behavior, which occurs because the viral variants are part of the complex interconnected network - a social network not unlike the ones created in such environments as Facebook.

 "Even such simple organisms as viruses can organize into a network," Skums explained.
-"Because they are part of a network, they can develop this kind of complex behavior, fighting the through team efforts."
+"Because they are part of a network, they can develop this kind of complex behavior, fighting the immune system through team efforts."

 The findings, if supported by additional research, could alter the strategy for developing vaccines for Hepatitis C. Both vaccines and treatment would have to take into account how the virus evolves differently in individuals.
 The researchers also hope to examine the activity of other viruses to see if this complex interaction may also be found in other viral networks, Bunimovich said.